Italian Christmas traditions you’ll love

 The Nativity Scenes

-Nativity scenes come in all shapes and sizes.
+Nativity scenes in Italian are called presepe come in all shapes and sizes.

 In their simplest form, they are made with small figurines of Mary, Joseph, baby Jesus, the donkey, the ox and some shepherds however, they can also be real works of art, with figurines made by master artisans and they can also be living scenes!